 Evaluation and management services (multiple issues)

-We have been living with this type of scrutiny for decades.
+We have been living with this type of scrutiny for decades, but with EHRs becoming more prevalent, the level of review is becoming more intense.
 The key is to provide ongoing education and training to your practitioners and continue your chart review activities to ensure compliance.

 This is a continued review of practices related to the number of follow-up E/M services provided by physicians as part of the global surgery period to determine whether the practices have changed since the global surgery fee concept was introduced.